 The cons of living in Totowa, NJ, include the city’s higher-

-Tell us what you think of Totowa in the comments below.
-Whether you live here or are thinking of moving, you can find secure, premium storage units in Totowa at Store Space.
+Whether you live here or are thinking of moving, you can find secure, premium Store Space Self Storage in Totowa at Store Space.